Botanical Name: Emblica officinalis

 As an extremely rich source of vitamin C, Indian gooseberry is one of the best remedies for scurvy.
 Powder of the dry herb, mixed with an equal quantity of sugar, can be taken in doses of one teaspoon, thrice daily with milk.

-The dried fruit is also useful m diarrhea and dysentery.
-A drink made from the herb, mixed with lemon juice and misri-that is, sugar candy-controls acute bacillary dysentery.
+The dried fruit is also useful m diarrhoea and dysentery.
+A drink made from the herb, mixed with lemon juice and sugar controls acute bacillary dysentery.

 One tablespoon of the paste of leaves, mixed with honey or buttermilk, can be taken for treating the condition.

-It has revitalizing effects, as it contains an element which is very valuable in preventing ageing and in maintaining strength in old age.
+It has revitalising effects, as it contains an element which is very valuable in preventing ageing and in maintaining strength in old age.

 It improves body resistance and protects the body against infection.
 It strengthens the heart, hair and different glands in the body.